susiejojo/Occupany-Grid-and-Point-Cloud-Generation/run_instructions.md

 Make sure that all cells containing functions in the notebook are run to generate the final outputs, as the code has been modularised, and the final output depends on multiple functions defined the cells before it.

-### Where to find LIDAR bin files:
+### Where to find LiDAR bin files:

-The individual LIDAR bin files are stored in `assignment-2-18_french-biriyani/data/01`.
+The individual LiDAR bin files are stored in `assignment-2-18_french-biriyani/data/01`.

 ### Where to find outputs and results: